readthedocs/readthedocs.org/docs/user/unofficial-projects.rst

 A project is considered *unofficial* when it is not linked to or mentioned in *any* of the following places:

 * Websites and domains associated with the project
-* Social media accounts associated with the project
 * The project's primary repository -- README files, repository description, or source code